-They quite happily allow forwards and backwards movement, sideways movement and twisting.
-However a combination of the two can put excess stress on the spine and damage the discs.
-For example lifting a heavy object and then twisting.
+They quite happily allow forwards and backward movement, sideways movement, and twisting.
+However, a combination of the two can put excess stress on the spine and damage the discs.
+For example, lifting a heavy object and then twisting.

 Depending on where the sciatic nerve is pinched will determine where the pain radiates.
 The L5-S1 disc at the very base of the spine is the disc most commonly damaged.

 The piriformis is a muscle found deep in the buttocks.
 The sciatic nerve runs very close to this muscle and tension in the muscle can cause compression of the sciatic nerve resulting in buttock pain which radiates and down the leg.

 It is sometimes difficult to distinguish between sciatic pain caused by a disc problem, or piriformis syndrome.
 Generally, with piriformis syndrome, there will not be any lower back pain and there is usually a less well-defined point of injury.

 Sciatica treatment & physical therapy

 Treatment options really depend on the cause of the injury and the extent of the symptoms.
 Pain relief is the first priority.
 Severe cases which are usually caused by a prolapsed or slipped disc often require surgery although conservative treatment is usually tried first.